-"Roles" are one of the many features of Holaspirit.
+"Roles" are key elements of Holaspirit.
+Roles allow you to get a clear representation of "who does what" within the organization.
 The details of how they work may vary from one organization to the next based on how each unique organization structures and operates, but we will describe below how they are traditionally utilized by most of our users.

 What is a role?